Frequently asked questions

 Am I queer enough to work with you?

 Asking yourself the question “am I queer enough?” is a quintessential queer experience.
-I don’t think I know anyone in the queer community who has not wondered if they belonged there.
+I don’t think I know many in the queer community who has not wondered if they belonged there.
 I know I certainly have,

 So: Anyone who is questioning their sexuality, has curiosities about their gender, or is looking for a judgement-free space to explore and discover their sexuality is welcome.
 No matter what you look like, present as, how “out” you are, who you are in a relationship with, or who you are attracted to.

 What is somatic sex coaching?